 I just discovered super-firm tofu and it's a total game changer!
-No pressing required which saved me 30 minutes.
-Thank you #nasoya !
+No pressing required which saved me at least 15 minutes.
 This versatile Mandarin Sauce can be used as a marinade for tofu, tempeh and chickpeas or as a sauce for Buddha bowls, stir-fries and salads.

 4 servings + extra sauce for drizzling

 1 (16 ounce) block of super-firm tofu*, cut into 3/4" cubes (or extra-firm tofu, pressed and cubed)

 2 tsp toasted sesame oil